Kayhanmohseni/Airbnb-Listings-in-Washington-via-Tableau/README.md

 ### Data Cleaning

-In the initial data preparation phase, I performed the following tasks:
-1. dwasd
-2. dada
+Most of the data was reliable.
+I made minimal changes, only using Microsoft Excel to remove duplicates.

 ### Exploratory Data Analysis

 EDA involved exploring layoff data to answer key questions below:

-- dwswd
-- ddasd
-- dsda
+- What is the average price of the listings based on zip code?
+- What time of the year is best to list a property on Airbnb?
+- What is the average price of the listings based on the number of bedrooms?
+- What is the number of listings per number of bedrooms?

 ### Data Analysis